cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 sidebar_label: Create Stacks
 ---

-In the previous step, we've configured the Terraform components and described how they can be copied into the repository.
+In the previous step, we've configured the Terraform components and described how they can be vendored into the repository.

 Next step is to create and configure [Atmos stacks](/core-concepts/stacks).